icopy-site/awesome/docs/awesome/awesome-docker.md

 - [Awesome CI/CD](https://github.com/ciandcd/awesome-ciandcd) - Not specific to docker but relevant.
 - [Awesome Kubernetes](https://github.com/ramitsurana/awesome-kubernetes) by [@ramitsurana][ramitsurana]
 - [Awesome Linux Container](https://github.com/Friz-zy/awesome-linux-containers) more general about container than this repo, by [@Friz-zy](https://github.com/Friz-zy).
-- [Awesome Selfhosted](https://github.com/Kickball/awesome-selfhosted) list of Free Software network services and web applications which can be hosted locally by running in a classical way (https://github.com/veggiemonk/awesome-docker/blob/master/setup local web server and run applications from there) or in a Docker container.
+- [Awesome Selfhosted](https://github.com/Kickball/awesome-selfhosted) list of Free Software network services and web applications which can be hosted locally by running in a classical way (setup local web server and run applications from there) or in a Docker container.
 By [@Kickball](https://github.com/Kickball)
 - [Awesome Sysadmin](https://github.com/n1trux/awesome-sysadmin) by [@n1trux](https://github.com/n1trux)
 - [ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade) a list of SaaS and On premise applications by [@cjbarber](https://github.com/cjbarber)

 ## Good Tips

 - [Dealing with linked containers dependency in docker-compose](http://brunorocha.org/python/dealing-with-linked-containers-dependency-in-docker-compose.html) by [@rochacbruno](https://github.com/rochacbruno)
-- [Docker Caveats](http://docker-saigon.github.io/post/Docker-Caveats/) What You Should Know About Running Docker In Production (https://github.com/veggiemonk/awesome-docker/blob/master/written 11 APRIL 2016) **MUST SEE**
+- [Docker Caveats](http://docker-saigon.github.io/post/Docker-Caveats/) What You Should Know About Running Docker In Production (written 11 APRIL 2016) **MUST SEE**
 - [Docker Containers on the Desktop](https://blog.jessfraz.com/post/docker-containers-on-the-desktop/) - The **funniest way** to learn about docker by [@jessfraz][jessfraz] who also gave a [presentation](https://www.youtube.com/watch?v=1qlLUf7KtAw) about it @ DockerCon 2015
 - [Docker vs. VMs?
 Combining Both for Cloud Portability Nirvana](https://www.rightscale.com/blog/cloud-management-best-practices/docker-vs-vms-combining-both-cloud-portability-nirvana)
 - [Don't Repeat Yourself with Anchors, Aliases and Extensions in Docker Compose Files](https://medium.com/@kinghuang/docker-compose-anchors-aliases-extensions-a1e4105d70bd) by [@King Chung Huang](https://github.com/kinghuang)